-The application period for the 2016-2017 Frederick P. Lenz Foundation Residential Fellowship for Buddhist Studies and American Culture and Values is now open!
-This is an opportunity for faculty and other professionals planning sabbaticals during the 2016-2017 academic year to spend a semester on the Naropa University campus in Boulder, Colorado, conducting a research, artistic, social action or other project that relates Buddhist philosophy and practice to an aspect of American culture and values.
-This is an ideal place for a Buddhism fellowship, Religious Studies fellowship or sabbatical fellowship in Religion.
+The application period for the 2016–2017 Frederick P. Lenz Foundation Residential Fellowship for Buddhist Studies and American Culture and Values is now closed.
+This is an opportunity for faculty and other professionals planning sabbaticals during the 2016–2017 academic year to spend a semester on the Naropa University campus in Boulder, Colorado, conducting a research, artistic, social action, or other project that relates Buddhist philosophy and practice to an aspect of American culture and values.
+This is an ideal place for a Buddhism fellowship, Religious Studies fellowship, or sabbatical fellowship in Religion.